meltano/meltano/docs/src/tutorials/salesforce-and-postgres.md

 ![Screenshot of run log of a completed pipeline for Salesforce Extractor](/images/salesforce-tutorial/04-salesforce-log-of-completed-pipeline.png)

-Now that you have connected to Salesforce, configured the Postgres Loader, and run a successful pipeline for the dataset, we are now ready to analyze the data!
+Now that you have connected to Salesforce, configured the Postgres Loader, and run a successful pipeline for the dataset, you are now ready to analyze the data!

 Click the Analyze button on the bottom right of the log modal and then select the option provided for the Salesforce Model.